christianreiser/P2-Traffic-Sign-Classifier/README.md

 ###Design and Test a Model Architecture

-####1.
-Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
+####3.
+I normalized the image data because its easier for the CNN to train with normalized data.

 The code for this step is contained in the 6. til 8. code cells of the IPython notebook.

-I normalized the image data because its easier for the CNN to train with normalized data.
 Normalized image:
 ![alt text](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Images/normal.png)

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)
+More preprocessing was not necessary due to the great dataset.

+####4.

 The data set was already split into a validation, training and testset.
 My final training set had 34799 number of images.
-My validation set and test set had 4410 and 12630 number of images.
+My validation had 4410 images set and the test set  and 12630 images.

-####3.
+It would be possible to generated additional data for training.
+For example we could shift images a little to the top.
+But in this case I didn't generate additional training data.

+####5.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the 9. cell of the ipython notebook.